Skip to content

 Event Content

-Taking events triggered by monitor rules as an example, the event content is primarily based on the information filled in at Create Rules > Event Notifications.
+Taking a monitor rule-triggered event as an example, the event content is mainly based on the information filled out at Create Rules > Event Notifications.

-After the rule detects an anomaly, you can view related event content in Events > Event Details.
+After the rule detects an anomaly, you can view related event contents in Events > Event Details.

 The final event record will include the following fields: